bderieg/kinemetry_ETG_disks/README.md

     - If true, some kinemetry plots will be saved to the location specified by 'saveloc'
 - calc_mass
     - If true, a file is output with line intensity, luminosity, derived gas mass, etc.
+- mc
+    - If true, MC resampling is done on the kinemetry fit to obtain Bayesian uncertainties
 - savedata
     - If true, some useful data will be saved in .csv format to the location specified by 'saveloc'
 - bad_bins